-Kimberly Parr is a junior at Washington College, where she studies Anthropology/Archaeology and Ethnomusicology.
-Kim joined Lux for their summer 2015 season - the first time Lux sang mixed repertoire together, singing with the group for five seasons.
-Throughout her high school career, Kim sang with the Maryland All-State Choir for three years and sang with NAfME's All-National Choir in Nashville in the Fall of 2014.
+Kimberly Parr is a senior at Washington College, where she studies Anthropology/Primatology and Geographic Information Systems.
+Kim joined Lux for their summer 2015 season - the first time Lux sang mixed rep together.
+In high school, Kim sang with the Maryland All-State Choir for three years and sang with NAfME's All-National Choir in Nashville in the Fall of 2014.
 When not singing in Lux, Kim can be found at the Chestertown Docks or, more likely, sneaking naps in unusual places.

 News & Updates